endurox-dev/endurox/README.md

 - Version 3.5.5 released on 23/03/2017.
 Works Feature #113 - mqd_t use as file descriptor - for quick poll operations.

+- Version 3.5.6 released on 02/04/2017.
+Fixed issues with possible deadlock for poll mode on bridge service calls.

 meaning that caller do not wait for tpcommit() anymore and got inconclusive results.

 # Build configurations